LouisKr/EasyEventSystem/README.md

 Just Include the Headers and cpp files and you are good to go.

 ## Creating an Event
-You only have to create your "EventType" and add an entry in the EventType list
+You only have to create your "EventType" and add an entry in the EventType list.

 Event.h
 ```c++